Size chart for rossignol skate ski boots. Rossignol ski boots

 • Combi - models with combined functions.

 High quality materials and innovative technologies production make Rossignol ski shoes wear-resistant and durable.
-To extend the service life, it is necessary to follow certain rules in the care and operation.
+To extend the service life, it is necessary to follow certain rules in care and operation.

 Price